Card

 • Avoid having 2 links to the same URL (in the same Card) like one for the Title and another for the action (in that way we reduce the tab stops).

-• Avoid nesting interactive elements, such as placing a button inside a link or a link inside a button.
+• Avoid nesting interactive elements, such as placing a button inside a card that has also a link in the title.

 Keyboard interaction